Globalization is spread of ideas, culture, technology, business, and economy around the world through global integration and development.

 The majority of China's population is in the southeast part of the country.
 The southeast is mostly bordered by the Pacific Ocean, which is good for trading.
 There are many rivers and major cities, like the capital- Hong Kong.
 Early Chinese civilizations were settled near the ocean, and over the last few centuries, the population has increased rapidly.
 It grows at the annual rate of about 13 million people.
 Most people live in the warm, subtropical climate zone in the south, instead of in the north.
 Most of the country's natural resources are located in this part of China, which is one reason why people live here.
 They can use them for making materials needed to live.

+China is a center of industry and production because of it's dense population, large amounts of natural resources, and many transportation routes mainly in the southeast.
 Other statements about the maps: In some regions of China, the population of a square kilometer reaches over 900 people.
 There are many natural resources- some of them include coal, oil, petroleum, copper, lead, zinc, mercury, magnesite, tin, iron ore, mangese, tungsten, and molybdenum.
 There are many railways, highways, and roads.
 Most of the population, natural resources, and transportation are in the east side of China.
 People build where there's many resources to provide the materials needed to live in the 21st century.
 I predict that in the future, China's population will increase because of it's industry.
 But I don't think it will grow too much because of the laws against having more than one child.
 I think people will start moving into the northwest region, because soon the southeast will become overpopulated.
 They can bring natural resources over to the north, and build more roads and cities there.

 The iPhone is 85% manufactured in the company Foxconn, located in Shenzhen, China.
 But different parts of the iPhone are made in other countries.
 They send the materials to China, who assembles the iPhones, and sends them to other countries like the US who buy and sell them to make money.
 Above is a picture of what elements make up the iPhone's parts.
 The origin of iPhone parts: Korea/ Taiwan: LCD panels, chipset, battery, DRAM and flash memory, Mongolia: color screen, glass polishing, speakers, vibration unit, phone circuitry US: A6 Chip, audio chip, controller clips, gorilla 2 glass Europe: gyroscope

 Globalization affects where, how, and why I live.
 I live in Chester, NH because my parents wanted to live up north where the weather changes with the seasons, and where its mountainous.
 Also, it's where we have family, and where my parents have to work.
 Another aspect of globalization that affects me is the ability to use technology for communication, internet, entertainment, resources, and information.
 I am able to travel by car, plane, train, boat etc. to places in the US and other countries.
 On the culture side, I speak English since I live in the US.
 Where I live in NH, it's really cold and snowy in the winter, and hot in the summer.
 Because of our strong economy, I can get a good education and job.
 The things I buy are cheaper because of China and other countries.
 In five years, I'll be in college, living in a dorm somewhere in the US.
 Simple tasks will become easier than I can imagine now, because of new inventions that are constantly being made.
 And my children's lives will be even more advanced in technology.
 Technology will be faster, smaller, more efficient, easier to use, and better for the earth.
 Because soon enough we'll have to make sure our life processes aren't damaging the earth, or else it will come quicker than we think.
 Everything will be done electronically, instead of books and paper at school.
 Some negative ways globalization affects me and others around me are pollution, and global warming.
 The pollution from factories and transportation isn't good for people to breathe, and it causes global warming.
 This melts glaciers, rises oceans, and will eventually change our climate negatively.